-430.3.2 INVESTIGATIONS INVOLVING MEDICINAL CLAIM BY LICENSEE
+431.3.2 INVESTIGATIONS INVOLVING MEDICINAL CLAIM BY LICENSEE

-Officers should not take enforcement action against a person for possession of marijuana when the person presents a license issued by the OSDH and is in possession of the allowable amount of medical marijuana.
-Officers may utilize the system established by the OSDH to confirm the authenticity and validity of the person's license (OAC 310:681-2-7).
+Officers should not take enforcement action against a licensee who is in possession of the allowable amount of medical marijuana.
+Officers may utilize the system established by the OMMA to confirm the authenticity and validity of the person's license (OAC 442:10-2-7).

-When a person makes a medicinal claim and has an allowable amount of medical marijuana but does not have a license in his/her possession, if the officer can otherwise determine the person is a valid license holder, no enforcement action should be taken.
+When a person makes a medicinal claim and has an allowable amount of medical marijuana but does not have a license in the person's possession, if the officer can otherwise determine the person is a valid license holder, no enforcement action should be taken.